Skip to Content

 A pitcher of red, white, and blue sangria with a blue spoon and empty bottle of champagne.

-Serve in a rocks glass over ice, and enjoy!
+• Serve the sangria rocks glasses over ice, and enjoy!

 This 4th of July sangria recipe makes 1 large pitcher of sangria, which serves 8 or more people, depending on the size of the glasses you use.

-A pitcher of fourth of July sangria with fruit in it sitting on two American flag napkins and four red, white and blue straws.
+A pitcher of sangria with fruit in it sitting on two American flag napkins and four red, white and blue straws.

 Variations on the 4th of July drink recipe